-- (f) Public notice shall be given of all meetings and all meetings shall be open to the public, except as set forth in the rules or as otherwise provided in the compact.
-The interstate commission shall promulgate rules consistent with the principles contained in the "Government in Sunshine Act", 5 U.S.C. sec.
-552b, as may be amended.
-The interstate commission and any of its committees may close a meeting to the public where it determines by two-thirds vote that an open meeting would be likely to: - (1) Relate solely to the interstate commission's internal personnel practices and procedures; - (2) Disclose matters specifically exempted from disclosure by statute; - (3) Disclose trade secrets or commercial or financial information which is privileged or confidential; - (4) Involve accusing any person of a crime or formally censuring any person; - (5) Disclose information of a personal nature where disclosure would constitute a clearly unwarranted invasion of personal privacy; - (6) Disclose investigatory records compiled for law enforcement purposes; - (7) Disclose information contained in or related to examination, operating, or condition reports prepared by, or on behalf of or for the use of, the interstate commission with respect to a regulated entity for the purpose of regulation or supervision of such entity; - (8) Disclose information, the premature disclosure of which would significantly endanger the life of a person or the stability of a regulated entity; - (9) Specifically relate to the interstate commission's issuance of a subpoena or its participation in a civil action or proceeding. - (g) For every meeting closed pursuant to this provision, the interstate commission's chief legal officer shall publicly certify that, in his or her opinion, the meeting may be closed to the public and shall reference each relevant provision authorizing closure of the meeting.
-The interstate commission shall keep minutes that shall fully and clearly describe all matters discussed in any meeting and shall provide a full and accurate summary of any actions taken and the reasons therefor, including a description of each of the views expressed on any item and the record of any roll call vote (reflected in the vote of each member on the question).
-All documents considered in connection with any action shall be identified in such minutes. - (h) The interstate commission shall collect standardized data concerning the interstate movement of offenders as directed through its by-laws and rules which shall specify the data to be collected, the means of collection, and data exchange and reporting requirements.
+- (4) Involve accusing any person of a crime, or formally censuring any person; - (5) Disclose information of a personal nature where disclosure would constitute a clearly unwarranted invasion of personal privacy; - (6) Disclose investigatory records compiled for law enforcement purposes; - (7) Disclose information contained in or related to examination, operating or condition reports prepared by, or on behalf of or for the use of, the interstate commission with respect to a regulated entity for the purpose of regulation or supervision of such entity; - (8) Disclose information, the premature disclosure of which would significantly endanger the life of a person or the stability of a regulated entity; or - (9) Specifically relate to the interstate commission's issuance of a subpoena, or its participation in a civil action or proceeding.

+For every meeting closed pursuant to this provision, the interstate commission's chief legal officer shall publicly certify that, in the officer's opinion, the meeting may be closed to the public, and shall reference each relevant exemption.
+The interstate commission shall keep minutes which shall fully and clearly describe all matters discussed in any meeting and shall provide a full and accurate summary of any actions taken, and the reasons therefor, including a description of each of the views expressed on any item and the record of any roll call vote (reflected in the vote of each member on the question).
+All documents considered in connection with any action shall be identified in such minutes.

+(g) The interstate commission shall collect standardized data concerning the interstate movement of offenders as directed through its bylaws and rules which shall specify the data to be collected, the means of collection and data exchange, and reporting requirements.

+ARTICLE VIII

-ARTICLE VIII RULEMAKING FUNCTIONS OF THE INTERSTATE COMMISSION
+RULEMAKING FUNCTIONS OF THE INTERSTATE COMMISSION